Meet Isaiah

 Creates Lasting Success

-Isaiah’s educational journey began in South Philly at the Delaplaine McDaniel elementary school, where he experienced bullying at the hands of underserved youth— but also found refuge in the encouragement of his teachers.
-After being rejected from selective high schools and facing the grim realities of his neighborhood school, his parents fought to get him into a better school, believing in a brighter future.
-At Philadelphia E&T Charter High School, Isaiah blossomed: serving in student government, leading student news media, and learning the value of voice, visibility, and advocacy.
+Isaiah’s educational journey began in South Philadelphia at Delaplaine McDaniel Elementary School, where he faced bullying at the hands of other underserved youth—but also found refuge in the encouragement of his teachers.
+After being rejected from selective high schools and confronting the harsh realities of his neighborhood school, his parents fought to secure him a better education, believing in his potential for a brighter future.
+At Philadelphia E&T Charter High School, Isaiah flourished—serving in student government, leading the student news media, and discovering the power of voice, visibility, and advocacy.

 Faith & Leadership

-While working at Chick-fil-A, Isaiah climbed from team member to Restaurant Marketing Director, gaining early experience in leadership, marketing, and values-driven service.
-Simultaneously, his passion for youth and community led him to become the first Youth Director at Little Rock Tabernacle, where he built mentorship programs, organized youth events, and helped bridge the gap between generations through faith and service.
+Isaiah began his professional journey at Chick-fil-A, where he advanced from team member to Restaurant Marketing Director.
+In that role, he developed early skills in leadership, marketing, and community-focused service.
+His growing passion for youth and outreach also led him to serve as the first Youth Director at Little Rock Tabernacle, where he launched mentorship programs, organized youth events, and built bridges between generations through faith and service.

-At Eastern University, Isaiah was elected Student Government Association President, founded a campus ministry called One Gen, and launched a government-funded student pantry during the COVID-19 pandemic, all while juggling academics, activism, and spiritual leadership.
-He studied both business and theology, seeing a clear connection between faith, reason, and justice.
+During his time at Eastern University, Isaiah was elected Student Government Association President, founded a campus ministry called One Gen, and established a government-funded student pantry to support classmates during the COVID-19 pandemic.
+Balancing academics, leadership, and service, he studied both business and theology—recognizing how faith, reason, and justice work together to create lasting change.

 Early Career & Public Service

-Isaiah has become a trusted partner to leading environmental, political, and public health agencies who routinely call on him for solutions to our various everyday problems.
+Today, Isaiah is recognized as a trusted partner to leading environmental, political, and public health agencies, who routinely call on him for innovative, community-centered solutions to the everyday challenges Philadelphians face.

 Engagement & Policy

 Isaiah’s commitment to civic service extends from the block to the ballot.
-He previously managed successful election campaigns for current Legislators.
-Isaiah has also worked closely with labor unions, city agencies, and community coalitions to advocate for more equitable policies and resources across Philadelphia.
+He has successfully managed election campaigns for current legislators and has worked closely with labor unions, city agencies, and community coalitions to advocate for equitable policies and resources across Philadelphia.

-Isaiah has spent over a decade preparing for a different kind of leadership — one that does real work, obtains real results, and delivers real progress for our communities.
+Isaiah has spent his entire life preparing for a new kind of leadership—one that produces real work, real results, and real progress for our communities.